walidelnozahy/cloud/docs/dashboard/interacting-with-compute.md

 # Interacting with Serverless Cloud APIs

 Developers can create endpoints on Serverless Cloud that respond to any HTTP actions like `GET`, `POST`, `DELETE`, and `PUT` as explained [here](https://www.serverless.com/cloud/docs/apps/api).
 Serverless Cloud provides a built-in interact functionality that lets you call the endpoints on the instances.
-It's available both for personal instances and stages.
+It's available both for developer sandboxes and stages.

 Note that the Interact feature is now in beta and should be used accordingly.